NeuroTechX/ntx_slack_archive/random.md

  >Thanks for that sc I gave a quick talk on song development in zebra finches a few weeks ago.
 Definitely sharing that article with my students!

+10/11/2017 5:52 PM

+ **pat** :

+ >Indeed, the technique looks good and it's nice to see how well it does!